Siripa-Maneein/KUAdmission/README.md

 npx create-llama
 ```
 This is a quick method, you can use to build full-stack RAG application.
-The source code is available at:
+The generated source code is available at:
 https://github.com/Siripa-Maneein/create-llama/tree/main